 If you answered yes to any of the above questions, it’s time to contact the trusted workers’ compensation attorneys at the law firm of Schmidt Kramer.

-Our lawyers have over twenty-five years of experience in employment law and have successfully represented workers just like you.
+Our lawyers have over 25 years of experience and have successfully represented workers just like you.
 We can help.
 Talk to us today.

 Pennsylvania Workers’ Comp Eligibility: Do You Qualify?

 Before filing for workers’ compensation, it is important to determine if you are covered by Pennsylvania’s Workers’ Compensation Act, and therefore eligible to receive benefits.